WilliamHuey/dirgen/README.md

   Creation count:

     Generated:
-      Lines that were read that were successfully created
+      Lines that were read and were successfully created

     Not generated:
       Lines that produced a warning that may or may not have been generated.

     Skipped:
       Lines that were skipped because they already exists.
-By default existing files and folders are not overwritten to prevent data lost.
+By default, existing files and folders are not overwritten to prevent data lost.

-    Generated, Not generated, and Skipped counts total up to the total line count of the template file.
+    'Generated', 'Not generated', and 'Skipped counts' add up to the total line count of the template file.

   Generation failures:
-    Failures occurs when a valid line creation attempt did not go through.
+    Failures occur when a valid line creation attempt did not go through.
-    The generation failures counts towards the "Skipped" of "Creation count".
+    The generation failures count towards the "Skipped" of "Creation count".

   Write time: